UNM Sandoval Regional Medical Center

 The assessment results were utilized to define four key phases for the hospital’s development:

 After these phases were identified the accountabilities, roles and responsibilities and metrics were set to manage the work activities.
 When phases changed so did the expectations and the need for a different workstyle.

 The executive team quickly learned and embraced that when building high performing teams a key element understands that when work shifts the expectations need to shift so people are aligned to the requirements of work.

 This awareness has been utilized and complemented by the assessments to advance each position requirements in terms of accountabilities, responsibilities and key metrics.

 Employee & Patient Satisfaction Improvements

-The Hospital was recently named the best placed to work in NM for large business and its patient satisfactions scores are in the 96th percentile in its region.
+The Hospital was recently named the best placed to work in NM for large business and its patient satisfaction scores are in the 96th percentile in its region.

 President and CEO at UNM Sandoval Regional Medical Center

-UNM Sandoval Regional Medical Center has used Shane Barber for team building and as a team coach for the past two years.
-Shane helped our Executive Team better understand each other’s expectations, strengths and preferences.
-This knowledge enabled us to form a very effective and efficient team that built and occupied a new 72 bed hospital; and to oversee that hospital on an ongoing basis.
-Shane also was called upon to intervene in a few departments that were struggling to meet physician and employee expectations and oversaw a team development approach that led to much greater physician satisfaction and retention of department staff.
+UNM Sandoval Regional Medical Center has used BV Alan for team building and coaching for the past two years.
+They helped our Executive Team better understand each other’s expectations, strengths and preferences.
+This knowledge enabled us to form a very effective and efficient team that built and occupied a new 72 bed hospital, and oversee that hospital on an ongoing basis.
+BV Alan also was called upon to intervene in a few departments that were struggling to meet physician and employee expectations and they oversaw a team development approach that led to much greater physician satisfaction and retention of department staff.